liuhua520-svg/gpt-sovits-mfa-aligner-tsubaki/THIRD_PARTY_NOTICES.md

 - flask-cors
 - montreal-forced-aligner
 - pypinyin
+- torchcrepe
+- mido
 - textgrid
-- pycantonese
-- pyworld
-- torchcrepe
-- RMVPE
-- Mido

 #### BSD 3-Clause / BSD-style
 - Flask
 - soundfile
 - numpy
 - torch
-- WhisperX
+- torchaudio

 #### Apache License 2.0
 - sudachipy
 - sudachidict-core
 - jamo
+- funasr
+- modelscope
-- Qwen3-ASR
+- accelerate

 #### ISC License
 - librosa

 #### Notes
-- `pycantonese` includes separately licensed corpus/data resources.
-Those data resources are not all under the same license as the Python package itself.
 - `sudachidict-core` provides dictionary data; keep the upstream dictionary notices together with any redistributed package data.
-- `torch` and `librosa` are listed as backend dependencies and may pull in additional transitive dependencies in your environment.
+- `torch`, `torchaudio`, `librosa`, `funasr`, `modelscope`, and `accelerate` may pull in additional transitive dependencies in your environment.
+- `textgrid` should be verified against the exact package and version you ship.

 ---

 ### 2.2 Frontend dependencies

-#### MIT License
-- vue
-- element-plus
-- @element-plus/icons-vue
-- axios
-- @vitejs/plugin-vue
-- @vue/tsconfig
-- vite
-- vue-tsc
-- terser

-#### Other notes
-- `typescript` is included as a frontend development dependency and should be treated according to the license stated by its upstream package metadata in the version you ship.
+Include the license notices emitted by your frontend build toolchain for the packages bundled into the production output.

-- If you redistribute a production bundle generated from the frontend, keep the license notices for all bundled dependencies that your build toolchain emits.
+If you distribute a production bundle generated from the frontend, keep the license notices for all bundled dependencies that your build process emits.

 ---